Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Domain integrals over an ellipsoidal inclusion

+\end{small} where Eq. (\ref{eq:sphere_time_uni}), Eq. (\ref{eq:sphere_time_lin}), and Eq. (\ref{eq:sphere_time_qua}) recovers the integral results in \cite{Wu_IJSS_2025} using transformed spherical coordinates.
 When $t \rightarrow 0$ and $(a \pm x) / \sqrt{4 \alpha t} \rightarrow \infty$, the error function becomes $1$.
 Therefore, no special treatment is required in the case of spherical inclusions.
 Note that formulae of cylindrical circular inclusions can be obtained by setting the third axis as infinity, which reduces to one-dimensional integrals of two Bessel's function of the first kind. \textit{The numerical implementation of spherical Eshelby's tensors is provided in Section 3 of the Supplemental Materials.}